Jacolack/photo-server/README.md

         PRIMARY KEY ( id )
     );

-Now, in your Apache root public folder, clone this repository.
+6. Now, in your Apache root public folder, clone this repository.
+7. Add a directory in your root public folder called images.
+8. Copy assets/EXAMPLE_hidden.php to hidden.php and edit your mysql password and main verification hash.

 That's it!